-The following are some common words used in personal injury law.
-This can be a useful guide while researching your personal injury claim.
-If you have any additional inquiries, please feel free to give us a call at 1.800.881.2021 or send us an email via our contact form.
-Our personal injury attorneys will get back to you promptly.
+If you have any other inquiries, please call us at 1-800-881-2021 or send us an email via our contact form.
+A member of our team will get back to you promptly.

 Adjudicate – When a judge hears and decides a case.